javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/08-settimeout-setinterval/article.md

 The `setTimeout` above schedules the next call right at the end of the current one `(*)`.

-The recursive `setTimeout` is a more flexible method than `setInterval`.
+The nested `setTimeout` is a more flexible method than `setInterval`.
 This way the next call may be scheduled differently, depending on the results of the current one.

 For instance, we need to write a service that sends a request to the server every 5 seconds asking for data, but in case the server is overloaded, it should increase the interval to 10, 20, 40 seconds...